 It is safe to assume you will need to put down at least 20% when you buy an investment home.
 Depending on the property, this could be a fairly large chunk of change.
 It is smart to begin saving right away and consider setting aside a set amount each month.
 Treat your saving account as simply another bill you need to pay.
 Some other great ideas would be to skip your yearly vacation and make sure any unexpected cash you receive goes straight to the savings account.
 If needed, consider tapping into your retirement account or your 401k, just make sure the penalties aren’t too steep.

 Work With A Pro

 When you work with a professional such as Co-Vest you will be able to purchase a fantastic investment property at a very low price.
 We offer off-market deals, which will save everyone time and money.
 Many of our buyers pay in cash, but that is not always a requirement.
-We work with private buyers and sellers as well as other investors to offer some of the best deals in the Memphis area.
+We work with private buyers and sellers as well as other investors to offer some of the best deals in the Aurora area.
 Working with a professional will ensure you are purchasing a high-value property at a low price.
-We only buy and sell the best houses in the Memphis area.
+We only buy and sell the best houses in the Aurora area.

 How To Save

 To save up to buy an investment home in cash, it is smart to begin saving early.
 As with saving up for a downpayment, saving up to buy a house in cash can take some work.
 Consider liquidating other assets and avoiding any unnecessary spending.
 There are many systems to help you save your cash and by following them, you will be able to put more cash in your pocket, much more quickly.